 TERN for Schools

 Early birders get the worm and we start them young!
-K-12th grade programs get students out of the classroom and viewing life through binoculars with birding 101, bird biology, and field monitoring experience.
+K-12th grade programs get students out of the classroom and viewing life through binoculars with Birding 101, Bird Biology, and field monitoring experience.
 Students make real life connections between the environment they live in and how they can positively or negatively impact the ecosystems with introductions to local plants and wildlife, watershed modules, trash awareness, and fieldtrips focused on natural areas near their homes and schools.
+Through a grant funded by Texas Commission on Environmental Quality and through a partnership with Harris County Department of Education, we are currently implementing our TERN in the Classroom program in schools in Harris County.

 Partnerships and Events